bizcoine/common-blockchain/README.md

 **Parameters:** Array of addresses

-Returns a array of unspents transaction outputs, combined with the vout, value and related address.
+Returns an array of unspents transaction outputs, combined with the vout, value and related address.
 Unspents will include unconfirmed, unspent transactions outputs.

 Subjective to the node.